How to Write a Killer Author Bio

 For non-fiction authors, the author bio is a critical marketing tool as who are you are is often as (or more!) important than what your book is about.

-Novelists will rarely lean on the author bio to sell the book, but as book launch specialist Joel Pitney suggests: “Reading is an intimate endeavor in which the reader and the author are engaged in a kind of relationship.
+Novelists will rarely depend on the bio to sell the book, but as book launch specialist Joel Pitney suggests: “Reading is an intimate endeavor in which the reader and the author are engaged in a kind of relationship.
 So, it's important to provide potential readers with the chance to get a sense of who you are and why you have the authority/expertise to write about a particular topic before they pick up your book.”

 Let’s get started on putting together your killer calling card.